 - Programmatic changes: CMS proposes that CMP imposition will be suspended where programmatic changes are required.

 Regarding this item, CMS expects to continue to provide at least 6 months’ (180 calendar days) notice regarding any changes in policy or procedure to allow RREs adequate time to react.
 Accordingly, CMS indicates that any CMPs associated with a specific policy or procedural change will NOT be imposed for a minimum of two reporting periods following the implementation of that policy or procedural change.

-ISO Claims Partners is analyzing these proposals in terms of overall impact on Section 111 reporting requirements and will provide further updates as warranted.
+ISO Claims Partners is continues to closely monitor all matters regarding Section 111 CMPs and will provide further updates as warranted.
 In the meantime, feel free to contact the author directly if you have any questions or would like to discuss the CMP proposals in further detail.

 Applicable plans include liability (including self-insurance), no-fault insurance, and workers’ compensation laws or plans.
 42 U.S.C. § 1395y (b)(8)(F).
 As part of CMS’ implementation of Section 111, the agency refers to the party obligated to report as the Responsible Reporting Entity (RRE).
 Under Section 111, applicable plans are required to report certain claims and settlements involving Medicare beneficiaries to CMS in accordance with CMS’s Section 111 reporting directives.